whiteyunjie/ROAM/README.md

 # Instructions
 We provide the complete process of using ROAM.
 You can modify related config files and parameters to train ROAM with your own dataset.
 We provide slide example and trained models for reproducibility.
-The detailed information can be found in [slide examples](#slide-examples) and [trained checkpoints](#model-checkpoint).
+The detailed information can be found in [slide examples](#slide-examples) and [model checkpoints](#model-checkpoint).
 ## Data prepare
 The first step is to prepare training dataset.
 The WSI data should be first segmented to several patches (ROI in ROAM, size is $2048\times2048$).
 Patches are then cropped from each ROI and put into pre-trained model to extract features.
 All the features of patches within a WSI form a bag for training.